slemens/ha-fusion-revive/README.md

-# ha-fusion-revive
+# Fusion-Revive

 A modern, easy-to-use and performant fork of the original **ha-fusion** [Home Assistant](https://www.home-assistant.io/) dashboard.

 I created this fork because ha-fusion remains one of the most elegant and powerful dashboards for Home Assistant.
-Since the original maintainer (matt8707) no longer has time to actively continue development, **ha-fusion-revive** aims to keep the project alive, resolve issues, modernize areas of the codebase, and introduce improvements that many of us have been missing.
+Since the original maintainer (matt8707) no longer has time to actively continue development, **Fusion-Revive** aims to keep the project alive, resolve issues, modernize areas of the codebase, and introduce improvements that many of us have been missing.

-I am not a full-time developer — just a passionate Home Assistant user — but I try my best in my free time to add meaningful features and improvements for myself and for everyone else who enjoys ha-fusion.
+I am not a full-time developer — just a passionate Home Assistant user — but I try my best in my free time to add meaningful features and improvements for myself and for everyone else who enjoys Fusion-Revive.

 <https://www.youtube.com/watch?v=D8mWruSuPOM>